Eamonbaloun/PC-Beginners-Guide/README.md

 Personally, I hope Intel stays in the game.
 More competition is good, because things have been a little stale with only AMD and Nvidia.

 *Side note: if you do creative work like video editing or 3D rendering, Nvidia’s CUDA cores can offer a serious advantage, and most software has supported them for years.
-That first Nvidia vs. AMD video also touches on this.*
+That first Nvidia vs. AMD video also touches on this, but if you are planning on using linux AMD has firtst party support while nvidia doesn't.*

 ## Cooler